mfessenden/SKTiled/Docs/Documentation/Tiled Properties.md

 // query an object to see if it has a named property floorObject.hasKey("slippery")

-// access a named property
-let slipperyValue = floorObject.stringForKey("slippery")!
+// access the named property 'slippery' let slipperyValue = floorObject.stringForKey("slippery")!

-// update a value
-floorObject.setValue(forKey: "slippery", "1.2")
+// update the named property 'slippery' floorObject.setValue(forKey: "slippery", "1.2")

 // get tile data that have a named property (regardless of value)